Cookies on this website

 MEDICINAL CHEMISTRY

-As part of the Medicinal Chemistry Group in the Department of Pharmacology, our research involves the synthesis and development of biologically active small-molecules.
+As part of the Medicinal Chemistry Group in the Department of Pharmacology, our research involves the synthesis and development of biologically active small molecules.
 This includes identification of new inhibitors by screening approaches, design of improved molecules using rational and computational guidance, and testing of molecules in biochemical, cellular and in vivo settings.
-Current Medicinal Chemistry projects include: development of molecules to reverse antibiotic resistance; non-natural modulation of protease activity; light-activated therapies for treatment of cancer.
+Current Medicinal Chemistry projects include: development of new approaches to slow or reverse antibiotic resistance; non-natural modulation of protease activity; light-activated therapies for treatment of cancer.

 CHEMICAL BIOLOGY

 Our research in Chemical Biology involves the use of chemical methodology and small molecules to probe biological questions.
-This encompasses a range of methodology including organic synthesis, bioorthogonal 'click' chemistry, and biochemical or mass spectrometry-based proteomic analyses.
-Current areas of interest include: profiling of small-molecule targets in vivo; synthetic functionalisation of proteins; use of machine-learning for analysis and optimisation of biochemical processes.
+This encompasses a range of techniques including organic synthesis, bioorthogonal 'click' chemistry, and biochemical or mass spectrometry-based proteomic analyses.
+Current areas of interest include: profiling of small-molecule targets in live cells using chemoproteomics; synthetic functionalisation of proteins; use of machine-learning for analysis and optimisation of biochemical processes.

 JOINING THE LAB